Quantum synchronization at the critical point of Floquet driven Rydberg atoms

-Furthermore, the shape and intensities of the initial seeding also influence the evolution of many-body system, leading to the emergence of DTCs with distinct frequencies.
-Firstly, we measure the magnitude of 2-DTC response by altering the intensities of seed field [here, we set $f_s=f_0/2$].
-The results are shown in Fig.~\ref{frequency}(a).
-The magnitude of 2-DTC response in the Fourier spectrum is directly proportional to the amplitude of seed field $U$.
-By this way, we can effectively control the strength of seeded 2-DTC phase.
+\textit{Embryonic Synchronization and Amplification}\textemdash Furthermore, the shape and intensities of the initial seeding also influence the evolution of many-body system, leading to the emergence of synchronization with distinct frequencies.
+Firstly, we measure the magnitude of the synchronized response by altering the intensities of seed field [here, we set $f_s=f_0/2$] as shown in Fig.~\ref{frequency}(a).
+The magnitude of synchronized response in the Fourier spectrum is directly proportional to the amplitude of seed field $U$.

-The fundamental frequency $f_0/2$ of 2-DTC is associated with the characteristic oscillation or periodicity of time crystal's phases or patterns.
-When the driving frequency matches this resonant frequency, the system can synchronize its behavior with the external driving, leading to the emergence of a time crystal.
-When the seeding frequency deviates from $f_0/2$, the non-resonant seeding introduces perturbations or disruptions to the system, causing it to explore a broader range of possible energy states or patterns of oscillation, for example, fractional DTCs.
+The fundamental frequency $f_0/2$ of synchronized signal is associated with the characteristic oscillation.
+When the driving frequency matches this resonant frequency, the system can synchronize its behavior with the external driving.
+When the seeding frequency deviates from $f_0/2$, the non-resonant seeding introduces perturbations or disruptions to the system, causing it to explore a broader range of possible energy states or patterns of oscillation.